gernst/easyparse/README.md

 the parsing algorithm can discern e.g. between unary and binary `-` (minus).
-Infix takes precedence over postfix, i.e., parsing repetition `*` will precede binary multiplication only if the postfix priority of `*` is high enough to prohbibit a right argument (at the given source location).
+Infix takes precedence over postfix, i.e., parsing repetition `*` will precede binary multiplication only if the postfix priority of `*` is high enough to prohibit a right argument (at the given source location).

 See also:

 - <http://javascript.crockford.com/tdop/tdop.html>
 - <http://www.engr.mun.ca/~theo/Misc/exp_parsing.htm>
+- <www.cs.nott.ac.uk/~pszgmh/monparsing.pdf> (about the Parser Monad)

 Limitations
 -----------